RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

 Generally speaking, a network graph is a visual structure designed to emphasize connections between discrete entities.
 It consists of Nodes and Edges, which represent a system of connected or related elements, and is largely studied within Network Theory.

-Here we show how to build the network with **NetworkX** (ee the excellent [tutorial for NetworkX](https://networkx.org/documentation/stable/tutorial.html) for more assistance).
+Here we show how to build the network with **NetworkX** (see the excellent [tutorial for NetworkX](https://networkx.org/documentation/stable/tutorial.html) for more assistance).
 And then we will show how to display this network with **Pyvis**.
 The two libraries are often used together in this way.

 Here's how to **build, populate, and show a simple Network Graph** using **NetworkX** and **Pyvis**.
 Here is a sample network consisting of just two nodes and one edge to connect them.